0xBallpoint/LOAD/README.md

 # Intro
 Based on AWS-Redteam-Lab and OCD GOAT

+The price for running the lab for 125 hours during one month is approximately 14$.
+With Free Tier you get 750h of EC2 per month, there is 6 machines so 125h.
+But you only get 30Gb of storage.
+So you need storage for the other 5 VMs : 30Gb * 5 = 150Gb = 14$ / month

 # Installation

 Just like the GOAD project, the installation is in two part :